forrestaj64/Vulnerabilities-Attack-Defend-Remediate/OffensiveActions.md

     ![found1-T2](/Images/flag1-found_target2.PNG)

-    REMEDIATION: we should add line, "Options -Indexes" in .ht access (must be added in each folder) OR we can disable directory listing for a specified directory by adding this code in Apache Virtual Host
+    REMEDIATION: Disable directory listing; in .ht access (must be added in each folder) we should add line, "Options -Indexes" OR we can disable directory listing for a specified directory by adding this code in Apache Virtual Host

       <Directory /var/www/public_html>
           Options -Indexes
       </Directory>